Masses, Confessions and Devotions

 9.30am Mass at St Joseph's Cemetery Chapel, Moston

 7pm-8pm Eucharistic Adoration and Benediction

-When the first Catholic chapel was built in Manchester after the Reformation in the eighteenth century, it was dedicated to St Chad, the 7th century beloved bishop of this area.
+When the first Catholic chapel was built in Manchester after the Reformation in the 18th century it was dedicated to St Chad, the 7th century beloved bishop of this area.
 In choosing him as its patron the Catholic community in Manchester was keen to show that it was the same living family of faith that has existed here down through the centuries.
 Whatever the political and religious upheavals of the day, there has always been a group of Roman Catholics in Manchester stretching back to the time of the Roman garrison nearly 2,000 years ago.
 They had been brought together by St Chad and flourished in the Middle Ages with a great dvotion to our Lady St Mary.
 In the winter of persecution they remained steadfast but hidden, bloodied but not beaten, to come out into the open again and blossom in the Second Spring of our holy faith in the 19th century.

 His kindly presence and his faithfulness to Christ and His Church won many souls to God in his day.
 We pray that his personal influence will still be found today as the Catholics of Manchester work to build the Kingdom of God; to hand on what has been given to us from our Fathers and Mothers in the Faith.